Backerjr/appRozmowa/README.md

 ## Workspaces and CI
 - Root `package.json` defines pnpm workspaces for `api`, `web`, and `proxy`.
-- This repo uses pnpm in CI.
+-- This repo uses pnpm in CI.
 If you see errors about `npm ci` or missing lockfiles, run `pnpm install` (or update workflows to use pnpm).
-The GitHub Actions workflow `/.github/workflows/npm-grunt.yml` has been updated to run pnpm.
+See `.github/workflows/lint.yml` and `.github/workflows/lockfile-check.yml` for lint and lockfile checks.